 - 3.1 Flight Planning: Demonstrate flight planning skills by developing and comparing three different flight plan options for one mission.
-Justify which flight plan option is best to include safety, airport operations, Federal Aviation Authority regulations, weather, aircraft performance, and mission success. - 3.2 Operating Requirements: Examine the operating requirements of a small Unmanned Aircraft System (sUAS) that includes the following: - a. identifying and differentiating levels of unmanned aerial system autonomy; - b. identifying the Ground Control Station and explaining its purpose;
+Justify which flight plan option is best to include safety, airport operations, Federal Aviation Authority regulations, weather, aircraft performance, and mission success. - 3.2 Operating Requirements.: Examine the operating requirements of a small Unmanned Aircraft System (sUAS) that includes the following:

-- c. explaining operations over human beings; - d. explaining requirements when a visual observer is used; - e. explaining how to operate from a moving aircraft or moving land or waterborne vehicle; - f. identifying aircraft safety of flight principles and describing the basic rules of safe operations; - g. evaluating the requirements for the sUAS to be in a condition for safe operation; and - h. demonstrating an understanding of hazardous operations. - 3.3 Loading: Evaluate the impact of loading on the performance of small Unmanned Aircraft Systems (sUAS).
-Explain the following: - a. payload as it applies to sUAS, - b. historical payload uses, - c. factors to consider when designing payloads, - d. purpose and use of various camera systems, and - e. prohibitions for carrying hazardous material. - 3.4 Compare Aircraft: Assess the impact of different small Unmanned Aircraft Systems (sUAS) platforms on varying missions.
+- a. ildentifying and differentiating levels of unmanned aerial system autonomy... - b. ildentifying the Ground Control Station and explaining its purpose; - c. eExplaining operations over human beings: - d. eExplaining requirements when a visual observer is used: - e. eExplaining how to operate from a moving aircraft or moving land or waterborne vehicle; - f.
+Hedentifying aircraft safety of flight principles and describing the basic rules of safe operations: - g. eEvaluating the requirements for the sUAS to be in a condition for safe operation; -and - h. d-emonstrating an understanding of hazardous operations.

+3.3 Loading: Evaluate the impact of loading on the performance of small Unmanned Aircraft Systems (sUAS).
+Explain the following:

+- a. pPayload as it applies to sUAS, - b. hHistorical payload uses, - c. f=actors to consider when designing payloads, - d. pPurpose and use of various camera systems, and - e. pProhibitions for carrying hazardous material. - 3.4 Compare Aaircraft.: Assess the impact of different small Unmanned Aircraft Systems (sUAS) platforms on varying missions.
 For example, given specific missions, explain which sUAS platform, including software, would be most successful for each mission. - 3.5 Remote Identification: Explain remote identification for small Unmanned Aircraft Systems to include FAA Recognized Identification Areas.
 Plan a mission using remote identification.